Everybody's been there.

 You simply can't overspend with a personal loan.
 A personal loan allows you to borrow a set amount that covers exactly what you need, end of story.

-That means a personal loan is far easier to budget monthly than a credit card, and paying the minimum payment won't affect your credit score.
+That means a personal loan is far easier to budget for on a monthly basis than a credit card, and paying the minimum payment won't affect your credit score.

 Personal loans from Atlas Credit, however, don't depend on your credit score.
-Even if you have bad credit, you can qualify for a loan of up to $1,300 from Atlas Credit and pay it off in 5 to 12 months.
+Even if you have bad credit, you can qualify for a loan of up to $1,300 from Atlas Credit and pay it off in five to 12 months.
+You also can improve your credit by making consistent monthly payments on the personal loan.
+When your credit score rises, you can qualify to borrow larger amounts of money in the future.
+You may get approved for a vehicle loan or a mortgage, making personal loans more desirable for their long-term impact.

 If you live in the Corpus Christi area or anywhere else in Texas and need some quick and easy cash now, apply online or at your nearby Atlas Credit location for a personal loan.
-We can get you situated with a great personal loan to help you get back on track -- and you can forget all about adding another piece of plastic to your wallet.
+We have locations throughout the state and in Oklahoma, too.
+We can get you situated with a great personal loan to help you get back on track — and you can forget all about adding another piece of plastic to your wallet.